 Can pregnant women eat this?

-Can I use imitation crab in this recipe?
+Can I use canned olives for this dip?

 Dr. Leah Alexander, M.D., is a board-certified Pediatrician in New Jersey and has been working at Elizabeth Pediatric Group of New Jersey since 2000.

 She also has a passion for culinary arts that extends beyond the medical realm.
 After completing culinary school at the French Culinary Institute, she started Global Palate, LLC, a catering firm, in 2007.
 She ran her own six-year-old catering company and served small group parties as an owner and executive chef.